medivankembo/projet2_WeRateDog/README.md

 The project will be downloaded to the chosen location and will be ready to use.

 ## Developing
+>You must set-up the project before running it :
+>In the `config.ini` file, replace the 5 constante with your Twitter API credentials

 ### Built With
 Python, Pandas, Numpy, Matplotlib, Requests, Tweepy, Configparser

 ### Prerequisites
-developer twitter account credentials ;
+- developer twitter account credentials ;
-^Python3.7
+- ^Python3.7